wongcode/neko-maji/docs/PRD.md

 ### 6.1 Tangram Rules
 - **Connectivity**: Any object represented as a Tangram (e.g., Fish, Cat) must have all its individual geometric pieces touching each other.
 There should be no floating or disconnected parts.
+- **Minimalism**: Tangram objects should **not** have eyes, faces, or shine effects.
+They should rely solely on the geometric shapes and gradients for their visual identity.